radiant/radiant-event-calendar-extension/README.md

 There are a few optional config settings:

+* `event_calendar.path` is the stem of all EventsController addresses.
+It defaults to `/calendar`, which gives you addresses like `/calendar/2011/June`.
+You can change the stem to any value you like provided it is not also a page address.
+* `event_calendar.layout` is the name of the layout that EventsController will use (see below)
 * `event_calendar.icals_path` is the directory (under /public/) holding the calendar subscription files.
 Default is `icals`.
-* `event_calendar.default_refresh_interval` is the period, in seconds, after which the calendar subscriptions are refreshed.
+* `event_calendar.refresh_interval` is the period, in seconds, after which the calendar subscriptions are refreshed.
 Default is one hour.
 Set to zero to refresh only in the admin interface.
-* `event_calendar.layout` is the name of the layout that EventsController will use (see below)
-* `event_calendar.filename_prefix` is an optional prefix for ics filenames
 * `event_calendar.cached?` determines whether the EventsController pages are cached by Rack::Cache.
 EventCalendarPages are always cached like other pages.
 * `event_calendar.cache_duration` determines for how long.